PRINCE OF WALES OPENS NEW WHITTLE BUILDING, PETERHOUSE

 DESIGNED BY JOHN SIMPSON ARCHITECTS

 HRH the Prince of Wales met with John Simpson in Cambridge to officially open the new student accommodation at Peterhouse, the oldest college at the University of Cambridge.
-Also in attendance at the opening ceremony were the Bishop of Ely and local dignitaries including Major of Cambridge, Gerri Bird.
+Also, in attendance at the opening ceremony were the Bishop of Ely and local dignitaries including Mayor of Cambridge, Gerri Bird.

 The building houses 22 students rooms, a new JCR, a bar, a gym as well as a function room, two practice rooms and a guest room, enabling the college to now houses all his undergraduates on site for the duration of their course.

 Master of Peterhouse Professor Adrian Dixon said during the Royal visit, “Our undergraduates have through the centuries gone on to do great things and it is with great pleasure that we can say all of them can now remain within Peterhouse throughout their studies.
 Peterhouse is a place where, rooted in tradition and security, new ideas, and successive generations of the brightest young people, have evolved, grown, and taken wing.
 We would like to thank His Royal Highness The Prince of Wales for opening this new chapter in our long history”.

 Peterhouse is made up of several different building periods dating back to 1286, including Grade I and Grade II listed buildings.
 The new accommodation seamlessly blends in to the surroundings of Peterhouse Gisborne Court, which incorporates a multitude of architectural styles and has been occupied by the college since its foundation in the 13th century.